Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 If Traveling for Balloon Fiesta, Book Early

 The Balloon Fiesta occurs the first week of October each year, drawing thousands of tourists.
-Due to the large influx of visitors, hotels tend to fill up quickly.
+Due to the large influx of visitors, Albuquerque hotels tend to fill up quickly.
 If you are planning to experience one of the greatest attractions in New Mexico, make sure to book accommodations as soon as possible.

 Avoid the Chain Restaurants